Who are you anyway? Are you even qualified to be looking at any of this?

 - Curmudgeon's Corner – A weekly current events podcast I cohost with Ivan Bou, a college friend of mine.
 Our show started as a public affairs show on WRCT Pittsburgh roughly from 1991 to 1994.
 (Hey, it was a long time ago, I don't remember the exact years any more.)
 Many eons later, we decided we missed it and started doing it again as a weekly podcast in 2007 and have been going ever since.

 - Wiki of the Day – A family of three completely automated daily podcasts that read the summary sections of English Wikipedia articles using Amazon Polly.
 Each of the three podcasts choose the daily episodes differently.
-One chooses random articles, one highlight's Wikipedia's featured article of the day, and the last chooses a popular article from the previous day.
+One chooses a popular article from the previous day, another chooses random articles, and the last highlights Wikipedia's featured article of the day.

 - ALeXMXeLA.com – My 11 year old son Alex's YouTube channel.
 He doesn't post as much as he used to, when he does it is usually videos he originally recorded when he was 6, and honestly he mostly does all the work editing and posting videos himself now, but I figure I'll still plug it.
 Subscribe today!

-In addition, if you want to track random things I'm reading or commenting on, not just this election stuff, my personal Twitter is @abulsme.
+In addition, if you want to track random things I'm reading or commenting on, not just this election stuff, my personal Mastodon is @email@example.com.

 Are the numbers you show a prediction?